phundament/app/docs/10-about.md

 while not creating a new framework or [another competing standard](http://xkcd.com/927/).
 Instead, existing tools are pre-configured in a clean and easy way.

-Compared to the `yii2-app-advanced` and `yii2-app-basic` Phundament introduces a configuration based on environment variables, which gives you a maximum of control over your application setup.
+Compared to the `yii2-app-advanced` and `yii2-app-basic`, Phundament introduces a configuration based on *environment variables*, which gives you a maximum of control over your application setup.